ryanlonergan/100_days_of_code/day_30_password_manager_expanded/README.md

 <table border='0'>
 <tr>
   <td>
   This project was an expansion from the previous day and added greater usability for the user.
-It changed how it stored security details from a plain text file to a json file for easier readability as everything is stored as name/value pair similar to a dictionary.
+It changed how it stored security details from a plain text file to a json file for easier readability as everything is stored as a name/value pair similar to a dictionary.
 It also added search functionality to retrieve password information and increased error and exception handling overall.
   </td>
   <td>
     <div>